sistm/SARSCoV2modelingNHP/EarlyViralandAntibodyDynPostInfection/README.md

 ### **1) Simulated data** (folder *Simulated_data*)

+This folder includes:

-In this folder, we provide datasets that has been simulated directly from our original dataset and used in the other files of the project to help users to understand our codes.
+1.  **A dataset of simulated data**.
+This dataset has been directly simulated from our original dataset and used in the other files of the project to help users to understand our codes.
 It’s therefore noted that results obtained here can be slightly different from those obtained with the original dataset.
+2.  **R code for descriptive analysis of observed data**.
+Original R code developed to perform descriptive analysis of viral and antibody dynamics (separately) and generate figures for publication.

+### **2) Model Estimation** (folder *Model_Estimation_Monolix*)

+This folder includes:

+1.  **Mlxtran codes for Monolix projects**.
+Original mlxtran codes (.txt files) of the two mechanistic models used to model our observed
+    data: (1) the “Viral model” describing only viral dynamics, without including antibody responses, (2) the overall model jointly describing viral and antibody responses, and their mutual interactions.

+2.  **R codes for Monolix Estimation of mechanistic models**.
+Original R codes developed to create and estimate Monolix projects of the final version of the “Viral model” and the “Joint model”.
+Codes have been initially developed for Monolix2023R1.

+3.  **R codes for Monolix results analysis**.
+Original R codes developed to generate/analysis and visualize model results after Monolix estimation.